 Total Time:- 1 hour 5 minutes

-Chop up the chicken into 1 inch cubes, do the same to the pepper and make wedges out of the onion.
+Slice up the chicken into 1 inch strips, do the same to the pepper and make wedges out of the onion.

-Place the diced chicken in a bowl, mix up all the ingredients for the rub and throw a good handful over the chicken (basically enough to give the chicken a covering on all four sides.
+Place the sliced chicken in a bowl, mix up all the ingredients for the rub and throw a good handful over the chicken (basically enough to give the chicken a covering on all sides.

 Make sure that the rub is well worked in and then put the bowl to one side for about 30 minutes.